wikfeldt/julia-for-scicomp/content/data-science.rst

    - `Plots.jl <http://docs.juliaplots.org/latest/>`_: high-level
-     API for working with several different plotting back-ends, including `GR`, `Matplotlib.Pyplot`, `Plotly` and `PlotlyJS`
+     API for working with several different plotting back-ends, including `GR`, `Matplotlib.Pyplot`, `Plotly` and `PlotlyJS`.

-      - reliable and simple
-      - large JIT precompilation time
+   - `StatsPlots.jl <https://github.com/JuliaPlots/StatsPlots.jl>`_: was moved
+     out from core `Plots.jl`.
+Focuses on statistical use-cases and supports specialized statistical plotting functionalities.
    - `GadFly.jl <http://gadflyjl.org/stable/>`_: based largely on
      `ggplot2 for R <https://ggplot2.tidyverse.org/>`_ and the book `The Grammar of Graphics <https://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html>`_.

-      - pure Julia, precompiles fast
-      - interactive with Javascript integration
-      - not the most diverse
+     Well suited for statistics and machine learning.
    - `VegaLite.jl <https://www.queryverse.org/VegaLite.jl/stable/>`_: based on
-     `Vega-Lite <https://vega.github.io/vega-lite/>`_, a grammar of interactive graphics
+     `Vega-Lite <https://vega.github.io/vega-lite/>`_, a grammar of interactive graphics.

-      - like Julia's version of Pythons Seaborn library
-      - lacks interactivity
+     Great for interactive graphics.
    - `Makie.jl <https://makie.juliaplots.org/stable/>`_ data visualization ecosystem with backends
-     `GLMakie.jl` (OpenCL), `CairoMakie.jl` (Cairo) and `WGLMakie.jl` (WebGL)
+     `GLMakie.jl` (OpenCL), `CairoMakie.jl` (Cairo) and `WGLMakie.jl` (WebGL).

-      - pure Julia, high-performance and extendable
-      - somewhat less mature
+     Good for publication-quality plotting but can be a bit slow to load and use.

-We will first create a few graphs using `Plots.jl` and its extension `StatsPlots.jl` and then move on to using `Makie.jl` for visualizing the Penguins dataset.
+We will be using `Plots.jl` and `StatsPlots.jl` but we encourage to explore these other packages to find the one that best fits your use case.

-First we install `Plots.jl` and the `GR` backend:
+First we install `Plots.jl` and `StatsPlots` backend:

 .. code-block:: julia

    Pkg.add("Plots")
-   Pkg.add("GR")
+   Pkg.add("StatsPlots")

 Here's how a simple line plot works: